-WORK ENVIRONMENT Agency facilities and equipment where daily activities are establish agency policy and practices.
+WRITTEN DIRECTIVE A written document used to guide the actions of members and establish agency policy and practices.
 Examples of written directives include, but are not limited to: policy statements, standard operating procedures, general orders, memoranda, union contracts, laws, written orders, instructional material.